alokkumarr/my-big-project-/doc/operations.md

         $ sudo systemctl list-units --all saw-*
         $ sudo systemctl list-timers --all saw-*

+Please note that it is normal for the `saw-scheduler` service to be in an inactive state most of the time.
+It is activated on a set schedule by `saw-scheduler.timer`.

 # Starting, stopping and restarting services

 Under normal circumstances there should be no need to start, stop or